-Money issues can play a huge role in marital dissatisfaction.
-Refinancing your auto loan is a great way to save money and avoid financial conflict at the same time.
+Money problems can play a huge role in marital dissatisfaction.
+Refinancing your auto loan is a great way to save money and avoid financial stress at the same time.

-One of the best ways to reduce money-related arguments is relieve some of the financial tension in your home.
-This can be accomplished by implementing a healthy budget, reducing expenses, and agreeing upon your future goals as a couple.
+One of the best ways to reduce money-related arguments is relieve some of the financial stress in your home.
+This can be accomplished by financial planning, implementing a healthy budget, reducing expenses, limiting credit card debt, and agreeing upon your future goals as a couple.

 Of course, a move like refinancing your auto loan won’t help solve those trash day marital disputes.
 However, it can work wonders for easing the financial strain in your home and, as a result, can seriously improve the quality of your marriage.

-Money is THE Biggest Source of Marital Conflict
+Money Issues are THE Leading Cause of Marital Conflict

 We’ve all heard the question posed, Would you rather marry for love or for money?
 While the question implies that love and money don’t mix, this couldn’t be further from the truth.
 In fact, money is not only a focus in every household, it’s also one of the biggest points of contention for married couples today.

-For example, a recent survey conducted by SunTrust found that among couples who reported having any sort of relationship conflict, 35% blamed it on finances.
+For example, a recent survey conducted by SunTrust found that among couples who reported having any sort of relationship conflict, 35% blamed it on money arguments.
 The next-highest cause — annoying habits — was a distant second with only 25% of the blame.

 It’s not just fighting, either.
-According to the Institute for Divorce Financial Analysis, money issues were considered responsible for the divorce in as many as 22% of couples.
+According to the Institute for Divorce Financial Analysis, money issues were considered the cause of divorce in as many as 22% of couples.

 So, why do so many couples fight over money anyway?
 Answer that question, and you’ll also discover how to fix it at the source.

-In order to resolve some of the financial conflict in your marriage, you’ll need to hone in on why you’re fighting in the first place.
+In order to resolve some of the financial problems in your marriage, you’ll need to hone in on why you’re fighting in the first place.

 Some of these differences are more fundamental in nature and will require compromise.
-Others, though, are easily solved with candid discussions, established budgets, and agreed-upon savings plans.
+Others, though, are easily solved with candid discussions, established budgets, money management, and agreed-upon savings plans.

 Then there are the couples who simply fight because of the stress that money can often cause.
 They use their significant other as a sounding board and, in some cases, a target for their frustration.
 This is often seen in households where finances are tight and the financial situation feels unstable, overwhelming, or even hopeless.